cdanderson76/cdaReviews/README.md

 <h2>What challenges did you encounter, and how did you overcome them?</h2>

-I had to understand the indexing in order to loop the data of each person (like when you get to the last/first person, and the data loops again).
+I had to understand the indexing in order to iterate through the data of each person (like when you get to the last/first person, and the data loops again).
 It took me some time to get that understood, but I just used the console to log the length of the data so that I knew where the data ended.